 Above: Suzanne Bennett soon after her arrival in the US.
 Chicago Tribune, 22 July 1923.
 Via newspapers.com

 At the time of her birth, Walhalla was a bustling gold-mining town of 3000 people, set in a narrow valley in mountainous country.
 The town was remote and access was difficult.
 Even when the narrow gauge railway finally arrived in Walhalla in 1910, it still took 3 hours of slow train travel up steep gradients and around sharp corners to cover the 50 kilometres to Moe, the nearest mainline station.
 The surrounding eucalyptus forests were so dense that when a USAAF fighter crashed near Walhalla in March 1942, the wreckage was not found for seven years.
-Mains electricity finally arrived in the town at the end of the twentieth century.
+Mains electricity finally arrived in the town at the end of the twentieth century and mobile phone service finally reached the area in 2018.
 But in other respects the town was fortunate.
-When the last local mine closed in 1917, an extraordinary 55 tonnes of gold had been recovered from Cohen’s reef, that ran under the valley.
+When the last local mine closed in 1917, an extraordinary 70 tonnes of gold had been recovered from Cohen’s reef, that ran under the valley.

-Brass band and procession in Walhalla, about 1905.
+Brass band and procession in Walhalla, outside the Star Hotel, about 1905.
 Susannah Evans may have been in the crowd.
 Photo by William Harrison Lee.
-State Library of Victoria
+State Library of Victoria.
+The rebuilt Star Hotel can be seen in the header photo for this article.
+The Long Tunnel Extended Mine was on the denuded hill in the background.

 Suzanne’s mother Alice died of pneumonia in Walhalla in 1901, four months after the birth of her youngest child, Arthur.
 Sometime around 1913 the Evans family began to move to Melbourne.
 In February 1913, Suzanne’s oldest sister Edith married Bert Guy, a Walhalla butcher and the couple relocated to Melbourne.
 John Evans, whose health had almost certainly been weakened by years of mining work, also moved to Melbourne in 1913.
 He succumbed to chronic pneumonia in August, aged only 48.